-The SPARK! project connects the museums with local partners in healthy aging to bring the model to the Midwest.
+The SPARK! project connects the museums with local partners in healthy aging.
 The Alzheimer’s Association is assisting with training and support.

 Under a Helen Bader Foundation initiative, the museums are taking cues from "Meet Me at MoMA", an innovative program at the Museum of Modern Art in New York.
 For more information, click here.

-The ten museums participating in the SPARK! program are:
+The fourteen museums participating in the SPARK! program are:

 - Milwaukee Public Museum